SUNY Downstate Medical Center

 Complaint Consultation and Review

-Any student or employee of SUNY Downstate, or any third party who applies for employment with the University, may consult with the Assistant Vice President and/or Title IX Coordinator regarding potential discrimination or harassment.
+Any student or employee of SUNY Downstate, or third party participating in a University sponsored program or affiliated activity, may consult with the Assistant Vice President and/or Title IX Coordinator regarding potential discrimination or harassment.
 ODI will assist the individual in understanding the nature of the incident, the complaint process, resources available to the individual, and other options to resolve the issue.
 The individual need not take any further action.

 Investigation and Mediation of Informal Complaints